 Our film for Holocaust Memorial Day 2014 Journeys reflects the theme of Journeys.
 The theme reminds us that the experience of those affected by the Holocaust and subsequent genocides is characterised by forced journeys.

 These are juxtaposed with the forced journeys that characterised the experiences of people during the Holocaust and subsequent genocides; journeys of persecution, escape or into hiding, as refugees, and of return to places where family and friends once thrived.
 The film features the journeys of Holocaust survivor Lily Ebert; Var Ashe Houston, who was forced from her home during the Genocide in Cambodia; and Appolinaire Kageruka, who escaped and survived the Genocide in Rwanda.
-You can find out more about the contributers whose journeys feature in the film.

 The film also looks at the items that people take with them on their journeys.
 The only possession that Lily was able to keep with her on her journey was her gold pendant, given to her by her mother, which remarkably survived the camp with her, hidden in the heel of her shoe.
 Var Ashe Houston and her family were forced to leave their home in Phnom Penh, the items they put in the car were gathered quickly and were only the essentials.
 Var also took her English Oxford Dictionary.